2019 Indy 500 and Midget Madness Blog

 It’s also the last opportunity for the owners of the track to squeeze a bit more cash out of the fans before the big race on Sunday.
 Off the track there are historic car displays, the Museum is open of course, the Snake Pit comes alive down by the stage where famous bands are engaged to perform.
 On the track though is the most disappointing aspect.
 The Indy Lights race the Freedom 100 and this year was no better than last year with only 12 cars fronting for the race.
 You certainly wouldn’t go just to watch that race.

 Perhaps Chris Windom, who was sporting huge black and blue bruises and red eye from last night’s Fairgrounds accident, should have made it 11 cars and stayed home.
-Just five minutes after the Indianapolis media folk replayed Windom’s huge bell ringer at the Fairgrounds on the massive screens all round the complex, than on lap 1 this time, we saw him climbing the turn 4 fence over the top of David Malukas.
+Just five minutes after the Indianapolis media folk had replayed Windom’s huge bell ringer at the Fairgrounds on the massive screens all round the complex, on lap 1 this time, we saw him climbing the turn 4 fence over the top of David Malukas.
 Watch the accident here.

 Night time was down at Bloomington Speedway for the Josh Burton Memorial races for non wing and winged sprintcars, midgets and modifieds.
 Great fields in all of them and a really enjoyable night at the skids evolved.
 Robert Ballou took the honours in the non-wing cars and 31 midgets contested a highly entertaining feature race.
 Yep, they started 31 in the A Main!

 I didn’t mention it yesterday, but once again just like clockwork, it was raining on cue this morning when the blackout curtains were pulled aside.
 Regretfully it washed out the Historics’ one hour session on the big Indy track at 8.00am.
-And again today it did it’s best to damage the Indy 500 Parade, but mercifully the clouds cleared around midday and the parade started on time and was not interrupted.
+And again today it did its best to damage the Indy 500 Parade, but mercifully the clouds cleared around midday and the parade started on time and was not interrupted.

 Regretfully however the wind was too strong to allow the super large balloons to be inflated and be pulled along by assorted human beings up and down the streets of Indy.
 The marching bands provided as much hot expelled air as the balloons would have though, as quite possibly nearly every trumpet player in Indiana was in the parade.
-The Purdue University Band was by far the best as always while the Indianapolis’ finest on their Harley Davidsons were again super impressive.
+The Purdue University Band was by far the best as always, while Indianapolis’ finest on their police Harley Davidsons were again super impressive.
 The 75 minute parade finished with Simon Pagenaud the pole sitter for tomorrow’s race, but today he was trailing the field as the final car in the parade.
 He like all the other 32 drivers sat on the back of GM supplied identical Camaros throughout the procession.

 Next task was to get breakfast for tomorrow in the 1B Parking Lot at the Indianapolis Speedway.
 Many of our readers would know from previous Blogs for the Indy 500 tour that up to 440,000 are estimated to attend the race.
 Gates open at 6.00am and the race starts at 12.45pm so fans have a window of 6¾ hours to arrive at the track and get to their seats.
 Or, in the case of those on the vast infield, to find their patch of grass (or lawn) depending on their age and when they grew up.